syncfusion-content/wpf-docs/wpf/RichTextBox/FAQ-Section/How-to-export-the-inserted-image-as-an-Embedded-image-in-HTML-in-SfRichTextBoxAdv.md

 keywords: embedded-image-html
 ---

-# Export the inserted image as an Embedded image in HTML in the WPF SfRichTextBoxAdv
+# Export Image as Embedded in HTML in WPF SfRichTextBoxAdv

 This page explains how to export the inserted image as an Embedded image in HTML in Syncfusion&reg; WPF SfRichTextBoxAdv.